 With an evolving interest in reading, every parent today needs to bring their kids to adapt to this nature.
 You need to bring them to read and learn all the exciting things in the world.
 After all, we are living in a world which is highly evolving and changing.
-In order to understand the relevance of the changing landscapes of humanity, it is important that we ask our kids to develop a sense of it.
+To understand the relevance of changing the landscapes of humanity, it is important that we ask our kids to develop a sense of it.
 The question is how do we do it?
 Well, for starters we expose them to literature, Children’s Books, which presents them with wonderful aspects of our past.
 The Past is a reflection of the future to come.
 Indeed, what goes around comes around and therefore, you can be assured that your kids will know what to expect.

 Secondly, have them read the futuristic ideologies.
 What do the world’s most renowned scientists, philosophers, and thinkers have in mind for human evolution?
 That’s what makes an overall arch of learning for our next generation stand up for something.
 An overall growth of evolution can be achieved with all that is wonderful in the world of literature.
 In this context, today we look at a pick of top ten Children’s books which are both imaginative and informative in their respect.
 In our list, ranging from primary readers to Young adults, you will see that there is something for everyone.
 They learn they develop and enhance their way of thinking.
 Thus, they are not just becoming highly knowledgeable, thy are becoming highly adaptive and growing in an overall fashion.
-So, without further ado, let us take a dive in the list of top picks in Children’s book.
+So, without further ado, let us dive into the list of top picks in Children’s book.

 Where Will I Live?
 By Rosemary McCarney

 If we aren’t telling our kids, how the political scenario over the world is shaping up, then we are stunting their mental awareness.
 Rude but true is this fact.
 Political scenarios need to be discussed in a neutral and an aware nature of things.
 That’s exactly what this book Where Will I Live?
-By Rosemary Mccarney talks about.
-It takes up the sensitive topic of refugee’s situation apparent in the world and brings it in a package which is highly informational and easily readable.
+By Rosemary, McCarney talks about.
+It takes up the sensitive topic of refugee’s situation appears in the world and brings it in a package which is highly informational and easily readable.
 Your kids will have no difficulty in understanding the complex functions of nations, which lead to these refugee situations.
 Of course, parental guidance will only help enhance the experience of your kid.

 It’s illustrated with full-page photos provided by the United Nations High Commission for Refugees.
 McCarney is Canada’s Ambassador to the Office of the United Nations in Geneva, Switzerland.
 The text is simple and highly accessible, asking questions the kids affected might ask, for instance, “Where will I live?”
 Some young readers might be frightened or unsettled by the pictures of kids fleeing strife and sleeping in makeshift circumstances, but many of the photos show kids with friends or relatable at play, and the book ends with a picture of a smiling girl hoping that “someone smiles and says ‘Welcome home.’
 I hope that someone is you.”
 Proceeds from the book will be donated to refugee children’s programs around the world.